skiffer/hydra-docgpt.ai/docs/gpt-for-sheets-set-up-openai-api-keys.md

 ### Important!
 If you encounter the message: "Authorization is required to perform this action."
 1. **Use a personal Gmail account**: If you use a company email (workspace), it may have restrictions on using add-ons.
 You might need to ask your company's email administrator to configure settings to allow the installation of add-ons.
 Therefore, it’s recommended to use a personal account.
 If you need to transfer your subscription, please contact support via chat or email at yaroslav91@gmail.com.
 2. If you use a personal account and still gets this issue, just re-install the add-on
-3. Use the Google account in a separated Google Chrome Profile
+3. Use the Google account in a separated Google Chrome Profile - usually it requires if you use multiple Google Accounts (Google Issue)

 4. ![create-profile.png]({{ site.baseurl }}/images/create-profile.png){: width="300"}